kuangtao666/white-fast-web-sdk/README.md

 ## 📖 Documentation

-When setting your whiteboard widget in code, you have several options at your disposal all of which are described in detail below.
+When setting your whiteboard widget in code, you have several configs at your disposal all of which are described in detail below.

 ### WhiteBoard